Insights

 In large, evolving codebases, migrations, API transitions, and security anti-patterns often go unnoticed.

-## How Insights Work
+## How insights work

 ## Dashboards